Hansie Cronje: Match fixing

 On 7 April 2000, it was revealed there was a conversation between Cronje and Sanjeev Chawla, a representative of an Indian betting syndicate, over match-fixing allegations.
 Three other players, Herschelle Gibbs, Nicky Boje and Pieter Strydom, were also implicated.
 After an enquiry by the King Commission, Cronje was banned from any involvement in cricket for life.
 He challenged his life ban in September 2001 but on 17 October 2001, his application was dismissed.

-After 13 years, on 22 July 2013, the Delhi Police registered a First Information Report for match-fixing in 2000; the charge sheet in the case involved several South African cricketers including Cronje.
+After 13 years, on 22 July 2013, the Delhi Police registered a first information report for match-fixing in 2000; the charge sheet in the case involved several South African cricketers including Cronje.

 Death

 On 1 June 2002, Cronje's scheduled flight home from Johannesburg to George was grounded.
 He then hitched a ride as the only passenger aboard a Hawker Siddeley HS 748 turboprop aircraft.
 Near George airport, the pilots lost visibility in clouds and were unable to land, partly due to unusable navigational equipment.
 While circling, the plane crashed into Cradock Peak, in the Outeniqua Mountains northeast of the airport.
 Cronje, aged 32, and the two pilots were killed instantly.

 In August 2006, an inquest into the plane crash was opened by South Africa's High Court.
 The inquest concluded that "the death of the deceased Wessel Johannes Cronje was brought about by an act or omission prima facie amounting to an offence on the part of pilots."

-Conspiracy theories that Cronje was murdered on the orders of a cricket betting syndicate flourished after his death and were most recently re-floated by former Nottinghamshire coach Clive Rice in the wake of the death of Pakistan coach Bob Woolmer in March 2007.
+Conspiracy theories that Cronje was murdered on the orders of a cricket betting syndicate flourished after his death and were refloated by former Nottinghamshire and South African coach Clive Rice in the wake of the death of Pakistan coach Bob Woolmer in March 2007.
 It was alleged that he was murdered to hide the truths behind match-fixing.